 Lidar bump detracts from design

 Traditionally famous for its estate cars, Volvo has become more renowned for its SUV offerings in recent years, and particularly - since the launch of the brilliant first-generation XC90 in 2002 - big seven-seater ones.
-The new Volvo EX90 takes that theme and brings in right up to date for the impending all-electric age.
+The new Volvo EX90 takes that theme and brings it right up to date for the impending all-electric age.

 Now, there's no avoiding the fact the EX90 is an expensive car, and that's not helped by the fact that, to begin with, it's only available in range-topping trim levels that are absolutely stuffed with tech, and with Twin Motor all-electric drivetrains with huge amounts of power and pace.
 That does also mean, however, that the EX90 is quite a thing to behold.

 The hugely spacious and plushly trimmed seven-seater cabin has just about every gadget you can think of for ultimate luxury, and the cool Scandi design perfectly compliments the car's chic exterior style.
 The two powertrains on offer deliver either 408PS or 517PS, so the EX90 is very quick for such a huge car, while you also get a smooth ride and surprisingly agile handling.
-What's more, the EX90 is packing all the technology necessary for it to be able to drive itself, should that become legal.
+What's more, the EX90 packs all the technology necessary for it to be able to drive itself, should that become legal.

 The EX90 is not just a hugely impressive flagship for the Swedish company, it's also a hugely tempting family car for the eco-conscious and well-heeled.